 Shaul Kelner is Associate Professor of Sociology and Jewish Studies at Vanderbilt University.
-His research addresses the intersection of culture and politics, and focuses particularly on how cultural practices are mobilized to shape contemporary Jewish political identities.
+His research addresses the intersection of culture and politics, and focuses on how cultural practices are mobilized to shape contemporary Jewish political identities.

 Prof. Kelner received his Ph.D in Sociology in 2002 from the City University of New York, which he attended as a Wexner Graduate Fellow.
-Before arriving at Vanderbilt in 2005, he was Senior Research Associate at the Cohen Center for Modern Jewish Studies at Brandeis University, where his research focused on issues of identity, education, leadership and gender equity in the American Jewish community.
+Before arriving to Vanderbilt in 2005, he was Senior Research Associate at the Cohen Center for Modern Jewish Studies at Brandeis University, where his research focused on issues of identity, education, leadership and gender equity in the American Jewish community.

 Prof. Kelner lectures nationally and internationally on the sociology of contemporary Jewish life.